iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 > INTRUSIVE ▪ B I G ▪ B R O T H E R ▪ AT ITS FINEST!
 INSTALLED WITHOUT KNOWLEDGE OR AGREEMENT OF PERMISSION, ONTO MILLIONS OF PHONES, WHETHER YOU WANTED IT OR NOT!
 BEWARE OF THESE TYPES OF APPLICATIONS AND INTRUSIVE METHODS.
 THEY ARE A THREAT TO THE FREEDOM OF ALL!
 IN FACT, READ THE PERMISSIONS YOU'RE AGREEING TO, WHEN YOU DOWNLOAD MOST ANY APP THESE DAYS.
 YOU ARE GIVING UP YOUR RIGHTS AND FREEDOM, A LITTLE AT A TIME, UNTIL THEY ARE ALL GONE ! ! ! ! !
 JUST ▪ S A Y ▪ "N O !" 🚫<br> :date: __2020-12-03 12:40:20__

 > OMG.
 I've tested positive, but I can't relay this information because I need a verification code from some medical person.
 I went through a drive through to get tested, and got results through email.
 No verification code.
 This is worthless!!!<br> :date: __2020-12-02 22:30:31__

-> I work with COVID patients.
-I haven't been alerted once in 1.5 weeks about a known positive, and I've been exposed each work day.
-I go to work and go home but many don't..
-Definitely do not depend on this app.
-It's a wonderful idea in theory, though!<br> :date: __2020-12-02 05:51:45__

-> Time is of the essence!
-Trying to help a friend report a positive, but without the code it's pointless.
-Why create a roadblock like this that slows down awareness for everyone???<br> :date: __2020-12-01 11:26:38__

-> Have the developers done away with the requirement for the verification code?I didnt see 1 review where a person stated the app successfully notified them.I did see plenty where ppl said it failed to.That's a good indication that something has got to be done.Perhaps notify ppl that there is a chance they came in contact with a user who reported positive results, however verification is still pending?When talking importance, 1st over all should be the need for users to report pos results IMMEDIAT<br> :date: __2020-12-01 09:50:45__

-> Cannot turn on.
-Says: Something went wrong.
-Try again.
-11.30 - still getting same error<br> :date: __2020-11-30 22:21:57__

-> Not able to turn on notifications with Android phone.
-Needs verification code.<br> :date: __2020-11-30 20:23:49__

-> I have been a few feet away from someone who has tested positive for Covid.
-Was never notified.<br> :date: __2020-11-29 12:53:46__